President of Ireland: Constitutional functions

-The president assents to bills, making them an Act of Oireachtas or statute law.
-The granting of assent is largely ceremonial duty, as the president cannot veto a bill that the Dáil and the Seanad have duly adopted.
-However, the president may refer it to the Supreme Court to test its constitutionality.
-If the Supreme Court upholds the bill, the president is obliged to sign it.
+The president assents to bills, making them Acts of Oireachtas or statute law.
+The granting of assent is a largely ceremonial duty, as the president cannot veto a bill that the Dáil and the Seanad have duly adopted.
+However, the president may refer bills to the Supreme Court to test their constitutionality.
+If the Supreme Court upholds a bill, the president is obliged to sign it.
 If, however, it is found to be unconstitutional, the bill so referred is null and void.
+Likewise, the president may withhold assent to a bill until after a national referendum or general election is held, but only when so petitioned by a majority of the Seanad and at least one third of all duly elected Teachtaí Dála.